Felerius/planck-layout/Readme.md

 ![Number layer](images/number.png)

+Accessed by holding the blue number layer key.
 Provides access to the number keys directly on the home row, with the respective F keys directly above.
-Also provides the four other keys commonly found in the number row as well as a delete key instead of the default backspace.
+Also provides the four other keys commonly found on the number row as well as a delete key in place of the standard backspace.

 ### Symbol layer

 ![Symbol layer](images/symbol.png)

-Shifted versions of the keys in the number layer so that they can be used with only a single modifier key.
+Accessed by holding the red symbol layer key, it contains shifted versions of the keys in the number layer so that they can be used with only a single modifier key.
 The two parenthesis on 9 and 0 are provided for completeness only, they should be accessed using the two shift keys in the base layers instead.
-Also provides the F keys from F11 to F20.
+The F keys from the number layers are replaced by their counterparts ten numbers higher.

 ### Adjust layer